yosbelms/remote-func/readme.md

 getBlogEntry(5).then(entry => console.log(entry))
 ```

-> Caveat: the code of your query can no use variables defined outside of it.
+> __Important:__ the code of your query can only used variables imported from endpoints types and those defined inside of the query.

 # Engine